openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Resolution Steps**

-Check if the entered URL is correct.
+Please check if the entered URL is correct.

 ## 17100003 Invalid Resource Path